 Traditional indigenous techniques of smudging with herbs such as sweetgrass, cedar and sage is very helpful as well as using aromatherapy sprays and diffusers with essential oils such as lavender, rosewood and sandalwood.
 You can purchase these items here.

 “Visual herbal therapy” such as spending time in gardens, parks and nature is often key to helping someone in an extreme state.
 Massage with infused oils such as rose, lavender and lemon balm can really help a person to get grounded and return to center.
 You can purchase some of these items here.

 My website herbs for mental health has a lot more information about these subjects.
 Take a look here.

-Supporting a person who is experiencing psychosis in a holistic manner that is non primarily based on psychiatric drugs and the medical model can be challenging.
-But no more than ever, we need to create better models for helping people in crisis.
+Supporting a person who is experiencing psychosis in a holistic manner that is not primarily based on psychiatric drugs and the medical model can be challenging.
+But more than ever, we need to create better models for helping people in crisis.
 There are enough people who are adverse to medications, are philosophically opposed to them or are worried about their long term effects on health, that its key to explore ways to help people outside of the medical model.
 Creating models and paradigms that allow for people to be gently supported through a psychotic episode without medication (or with a selective and “low-dose” model) is key to supporting healthy recovery.
 The good news is that with time, patience, good nutritional and emotional support and lots of love, healing is not only possible, it is probable.